securechaindev/securechain-depex/README.md

 ## Deployment with docker

 ### Step 1
 Create a .env from *template.env* file.

+#### Proxy Enviroment
+In proxy enviroments the .env configuration must be added directly to the Dockerfiles.

 #### Get API Keys